BRACKETS-by-TRIAD/harbor-installer/README.md

 `harbor start`

 This will start all the docker containers and set up network and volumes correctly.
 So now we can play around with empty PostgreSQL or php.
-Now you can point your browser to the http://localhost and you should be able to see a default `/` route maped to public/index.php.
+Now you can point your browser to the http://localhost and you should be able to see a default `/` route mapped to public/index.php.

 ### Rebuild a harbor (docker) ###

-In case you change some env values for docker, or changes some Docker file or other configuration, you should run
+In case you change some env values for docker, or changes some docker file or other configuration, you should run

 `harbor rebuild`